Pabau GO app

 Can I use 50 mental health questions in a single session?

-Typically, 35-45 questions fit comfortably into a 50-60 minute intake session, depending on patient responsiveness and clinical complexity.
+Typically, 35 to 45 questions fit comfortably into a 50 to 60 minute intake session, depending on patient responsiveness and clinical complexity.
 For shorter appointments, prioritize mood, anxiety, suicidal ideation, trauma, and substance use.
 Remaining items can be completed at a follow-up visit.

 Are mental health assessment questions HIPAA compliant?

 Yes, when stored securely.
 Patient responses must be encrypted, accessed only by clinicians with a clinical need, retained per legal requirements, and never shared without written consent.
-Use a HIPAA-certified EMR; avoid generic cloud storage.
+Use a HIPAA-certified EMR and avoid generic cloud storage.

 What should I do if a patient discloses suicidal ideation?

-Follow your clinic’s suicide risk assessment protocol immediately.
-Conduct a detailed inquiry into intent, plan, access to means, and protective factors.
+Follow your practice’s suicide risk assessment protocol immediately.
+Ask in detail about intent, plan, access to means, and protective factors.
 If imminent danger is present, contact emergency services or a crisis hotline.
-Document thoroughly and have a safety plan before the patient leaves.
+Document thoroughly and put a safety plan in place before the patient leaves.

 How often should I re-administer the full 50-question assessment?

-Full re-assessment typically occurs annually or when treatment goals shift significantly.
-In ongoing therapy, administer 6-12 targeted questions at each session to track symptom change.
-More frequent full assessments can burden patients; shorter periodic checks are usually sufficient.
+Full re-assessment typically happens annually or when treatment goals shift significantly.
+In ongoing therapy, use 6 to 12 targeted check-in questions each session to track symptom change.
+More frequent full assessments can burden patients, so shorter periodic checks are usually enough.

 ×